-- Design and carry out a simulation study to compare the properties of two or more statistical procedures. - Analyze a complicated or large-scale real data. - Choose a research paper.
-Use simulation and find data to verify results in the paper.
+- Design and carry out a simulation study to compare the properties of two or more statistical procedures. - Choose a research paper.
+Use simulation and find data to verify results in the paper. - A real-world project that will be provided later by the instructor.